venkatakrishs/bbox/README.md

 - bbox_verif/ - The directory where the scripts required for running the cocotb tests are present.
 The files present are:
 	- test_bbox.py -
 	- bbox_ref_model.py -
-- docs/ - The directory where the bitmanip spec pdf and instructions for Tool Setup are mentioned.
+- docs/ - The directory where the bitmanip spec pdf, instructions for Tool Setup and some FAQs are present.

 ### Steps to run:
 Make sure you have installed all the required tools as mentioned in docs/Tool_setup.pdf and the python environment is activated.